drivet/website-11ty/src/posts/feed/2026/odyssey-nolan.md

 I recently saw [Christopher Nolan][17]'s [The Odyssey][1].

-Ignoring the advice I often dispense in these situations like these, I decided to read the [poem][2] beforehand.
+Ignoring the advice I often dispense in situations like these, I decided to read the [poem][2] beforehand.
 I originally bought a cheap, used, prose translation by [W. H. D. Rouse][3] that I found difficult to get through, so I pivoted early on to [Emily Wilson][15]'s [version][4] and found it *much* more accessible.
 I'll likely have much more to say about the experience of reading the Odyssey, particularly since I was in the unusual position, for an amateur, of having two translations at my fingertips at the same time, but that is a discussion for another day.
 Suffice it to say that I read the poem before seeing the movie and it unsurprisingly coloured my experience of the whole thing.

 ## The Short of It